dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Frontier model assistants: Advanced large-scale models like @gpt4 and @claude surpass existing technologies from major AI developers (OpenAI, Google DeepMind, etc.), handling a variety of tasks such as text recognition, summarization, translation, and content generation.
 - Custom assistants: Tailored by Dust or in-house builders for niche needs, these can be enhanced or instructed specifically.
 They perform particular tasks, like @notion or @slack for interacting with synced documents, or aiding in SQL optimization, customer support, UX feedback, or specialized document creation.

-To illustrate, while @dust handles organizational questions, @help provides Dust support, @slack searches Slack, and @gpt4/@claude offer direct large language model access.
+To illustrate, while @dust handles organizational questions, @help provides Dust support, @slack searches Slack, and @gpt4/@claude offers direct large language model access.
 Multiple assistants can be leveraged concurrently to tackle varied tasks.

 ### Conversation